 I was working as a quality control manager in a large hospital as my first job right out of college and food safety was my job!
 The sight of an outdoor kettle cooking goobers to a mushy pulp sounded unappealing to me.

 What is this fish inside my peanut?

 Have you ever noticed the inside of a peanut has something that looks like a fish?

-I remember as a child cracking open peanuts my dad would grow and oh-so-carefully biting into the peanut so as not to disturb the fish inside.
-I would eat the fish first, then eat the rest of the peanut.
+I would eat the "fish" first, then eat the rest of the peanut.
 I never knew why there was a fish inside peanuts, so I did a little research recently and, of course, it's not a fish at all.
 It sure was a fun tradition, though.

-- 1 pound dried, raw peanuts (not green or roasted)
+- 1 pound dried, raw peanuts in the shell (not roasted)

 - 1/4 cup salt or sea salt

-- 6 cups cold water (enough to cover them)
+- 6 cups cold water (enough to cover them by 2 inches)

 - Close the pressure release valve, making sure it is on sealing, not venting.
-Select MANUAL or PRESSURE COOK and set the pot at HIGH pressure for 50 minutes.
-(50 minutes is middle of the road softness.
-If you like your boiled peanuts barely soft try 40 minutes.
-You can always put the lid back on and go another 10 minutes.
-If you like your boiled peanuts down right mushy cook them for 60 minutes.)
-This will take about 17 minutes to come up to full pressure then the timer will begin to count down from 50.
+Select PRESSURE COOK and set the pot at HIGH pressure for 70 minutes.
+(1 hour 10 minutes is middle of the road softness.
+Add 15 minutes if you prefer softer peanuts.)
+It will take about 30 minutes to come up to pressure before cooking starts.

 - At the end of cooking time and it beeps, allow the pressure to release naturally, undisturbed (NPR).
 (This means do nothing.)
 The shiny metal pressure valve will drop when all pressure is released.
 This will take about 25 to 30 minutes.